 Every February my mother pauses at key moments to remember with me what happened in 1990.
-Sometimes she has simply walked into my bedroom as close to 3:08 as she could catch to sit on the edge of my bed.
-Even when we’ve been on opposite sides of the world, she’s left voicemails.
 Because this story is important, precious.

 Ya see, she went in to labor at 25 weeks.
-Though the doctors were able to hold it off until 28 weeks, 28 weeks still wasn’t a safe place for a baby girl, especially that long ago.
+Though held off for another three weeks, I was still dangerously premature.
 Dark words were uttered in haste by a doctor attempting to prepare a first-time mother for what he thought was coming, but the Lord had other plans for her, for me.
 All three pounds and six ounces of me.

 Lungs that had just developed under oddly translucent skin took their first breath long before morning’s first light on February 25th; and just like that, a heart continued to beat, partial to winter’s cold and early mornings.